 A Dutch pastor who led a religious exodus to America, carving a new community from the Michigan wilderness that became a lasting cultural hub.

-Albertus van Raalte was a man of conviction who traded a comfortable life in the Netherlands for an uncertain future in the American Midwest.
-In 1846, he guided a band of Dutch separatists seeking religious freedom to the shores of Lake Michigan, where they faced a brutal first winter in makeshift huts.
-Van Raalte's leadership was less about pulpit-thumping and more about practical survival; he negotiated land purchases, planned the settlement of Holland, Michigan, and insisted on education as a cornerstone of the community.
-His vision extended beyond a mere church colony to a self-sufficient town that would preserve Dutch language and customs while embracing its new homeland.
-The college he helped establish, which grew into Hope College, ensured that his project of faith and learning would endure long after his death, cementing his legacy as a foundational figure in the story of Dutch America.
+Albertus van Raalte guided a band of Dutch separatists to the shores of Lake Michigan in 1846, where they survived a brutal first winter in makeshift huts.
+He negotiated land purchases, planned the settlement of Holland, Michigan, and insisted on education as a community cornerstone.
+His vision extended beyond a church colony to a self-sufficient town preserving Dutch language and customs.
+The college he helped establish grew into Hope College.
+Van Raalte ensured his project of faith and learning would endure, making him a foundational figure in Dutch America.

 The biggest hits of 1811